About

 Our history

 The association was founded on April 23, 1914 by representatives of 10 pharmaceutical and toilet products companies to ensure their “mutual benefit and enhancement”.
-In the initial years, members were individuals rather than companies.
+In the early years, membership consisted of individuals rather than companies.

 Our 10 founding members were: